Important adult

 • If you as parents have a bad relationship, are separated or have already separated, it is important that you keep the children out of your conflicts.
 Do not speak ill of each other in front of or with the children and never use the children as tools to hurt each other.
 If you find it difficult to hold a normal dialogue, seek help.
 Living in a dysfunctional family causes stress in children that can have long-lasting consequences.

-To further strengthen our support for you who play a decisive role in the lives of children and young people, Ommej has started a collaboration with Mind-hub.
-Mind-Hub offers lectures and courses aimed at parents and schools, to spread knowledge and increase understanding around mental illness.
+To further strengthen our support for those of you who play a decisive role in the lives of children and young people, Ommej has started a collaboration with Mind Hub.
+Mind Hub offers lectures and courses aimed at parents and schools, to spread knowledge and increase understanding around mental illness.
 Their work aims to equip and guide adults in the complex but important role of parent, mentor or other significant adult in the fight against mental illness.

 You play a crucial role: How the Ommej app can be a support